Maryland State Prosecutor Emmet Davitt speaks to the media after the guilty plea of former Baltimore County schools leader Dallas Dance.

 Such cases are a source of amusement, and they usually involve people who do not possess the intellectual prowess to excel at crime.

-Dallas Dance is not in that class, and his case is not amusing.
+The Dallas Dance case is not in that class.
+And it is not amusing.
 It is sad, approaching pathetic.

 I could understand the poor guy who can't afford even a used suit from Goodwill trying to get over, trying to get a little something for himself the wrong way.